dhurlburtusa/mysql-admin-sql-gen/README.md

 For many projects, these administrative SQL statements are not configuration-driven, and hard coding them is perfectly valid.
 But for those projects that are configuration-driven, an API provides some benefit.
 For example, this library will properly escape special characters for the arguments that need it.

+This library works in the browser too.

+Have online documentation?
+Use it to provide data-driven documentation.

 ## Examples